dragoncoder047/tehssl/docs/embeddingguide.md

 ## C FFI

-## Custom Types
+### Custom Types

 ## In an Arduino sketch

-Download `tehssl.c` and link to it in your arduino sketch.
+Download `tehssl.cpp` and link to it in your arduino sketch.
 Here is a basic example of what functions you will need to call:

 ```cpp
 #include "tehssl.cpp"